What are the computer requirements for taking courses at aspen?

 Aspen University is nationally accredited by the Accrediting Commission

-of the Distance Education and Training Council or DETC (www.detc.org).
+of the Distance Education Accrediting Commission or DEAC (www.deac.org).

-The Accrediting Commission of the DETC is listed by the U.S. Department
+The Accrediting Commission of the DEAC is listed by the U.S. Department

 of Education as a nationally recognized accrediting agency, and is a